 Why good leadership requires a serene attitude

-What makes a great leader is not her ideas, but her attitude towards the surrounding reality which influences her and which she wishes to influence.
+What makes a good leader is not her ideas, but her attitude towards the surrounding reality which influences her and which she wishes to influence.
 Ideas come in all shapes and sizes, but attitudes fall into two main categories: calm and wild.
 I'll describe the calm leader; you can draw your own conclusions about the wild one.

 Calm leaders have a serene attitude and don't change their minds at the drop of a hat.
 They stick to their positions and don't flip-flop for personal gain.